sivansha/adaptive-streaming/README.md

-### TAPAS based HTTP Adaptive Streaming simulation with VM
+### TAPAS based HTTP Adaptive Streaming simulation

 Solutions for the TU-Berlin INET "Multimedia Lab" Written by: